 - Clean The Fridge Out Frequently.
 Make this task part of your kitchen cleaning routine!

-- Doggie Bags and Take-out Foods: Again, the "two-hour rule" applies to carry-home foods.
-Leftovers from takeout or restaurant meals need to go into the refrigerator within two hours at most.
-If you can't get home within two hours after eating out, don't request a doggie bag.
+- Doggie Bags and Take-out Foods: Again, the “2-hour rule” applies to carry-home foods.
+Leftovers from take-out or restaurant meals need to go into the refrigerator within 2 hours at most.
+If you can’t get home within 2 hours after eating out, don’t request a doggie bag.

 - Marinated Foods: Always keep food in the refrigerator while it’s marinating.
 Bacteria can multiply rapidly in foods left to marinate at room temperature.
 Also, remember this tip for marinating safely: never reuse marinating liquid as a sauce unless you bring it to a rapid boil first.

 Because bacteria can multiply so rapidly in unrefrigerated food, it’s simply unsafe to let food thaw at room temperature.
 If left unrefrigerated, some organisms can create toxins that will survive the cooking process even if the food is cooked to temperatures that kill the bacteria themselves.